lorinkoz/django-pgschemas/README.rst

 - There are static tenants and dynamic tenants.
 Static tenants can have their own apps and urlconf.
-- Tenants can be simultaneously routed via subdomain and via subfolder on shared subdomain.
+- Tenants can be routed via: (1) URL using subdomain or subfolder on shared subdomain, (2) session or (3) headers.
 - Public is no longer the schema for storing the main site data.
-Public should be used only for true shared data across all tenants.
-Table "overriding" via search path is no longer encouraged.
+Public is only used for shared data across all tenants.
+Table "overriding" via search path is not encouraged.
-- Management commands can be run on multiple schemas via wildcards - the multiproc behavior of migrations was extended to just any tenant command.
+- Management commands can be run on multiple schemas via wildcards, either sequentially or in parallel using multithreading.

 .. _django-tenants: https://github.com/django-tenants/django-tenants